Birds of Mysore Area

 Residents:

-189 species of birds are listed as Residents as they reside and breed here (Common - 98; Uncommon -63; Rare -28; Lone sighting - Nil).
+194 species of birds are listed as Residents as they reside and breed here (Common - 98, Uncommon -67, Rare -26 and Historical -3).

-Sighting records are very few for the following resident birds -Brown Crake Amaurornis akool, Blue-breasted Rail Gallirallus striatus (Thejaswi 2002), Watercock Gallicrex cinerea, Painted Spurfowl Galloperdix lunulata, Red Spurfowl Galloperdix spadicea and Franklin’s/Savanna Nightjar Caprimulgus affinis.
+Sighting records are very few for the following resident birds -Brown Crake Amaurornis akool, Slaty-breasted Rail Lewinia striata (Thejaswi 2002), Watercock Gallicrex cinerea, Painted Spurfowl Galloperdix lunulata, Red Spurfowl Galloperdix spadicea and Savanna Nightjar Caprimulgus affinis.
 Recorded endemic Painted Spurfowl Galloperdix lunulata in the open fields near Chikkadevammana betta (Vishwanath, 2010) and at Melkote Wildlife Sanctuary (Shivaprakash 2012), limited to very specific area.
 Painted Spurfowl was elusive since its previous sighting from Gundlupete (Phythian-Adams 1940).
+Spurfowls (both Red and Painted ) since reported for the first time (SB, 2019 & MS, 2021 respectively) are getting reestablished in Chamundi hills and been heard regulary throughout the year.
 Shaheen Falcon Falco peregrinus peregrinator is sporadically distributed in cliffs of rocky hills and reported from plains during foraging sorties.
 Inconsistently, recorded Yellow-throated Sparrows Gymnoris xanthocollis over the entire study area.
-Close relative of Spot-bellied Fantail Rhipidura albicollis - White-browed Fantail Rhipidura aureola has been reported from the border of adjoining sanctuaries BR Hills, Nagarhole, MM hills, & Bandipur but not from interior of Mysore area.
+Close relative of Spot-breasted Fantail Rhipidura albogularis, White-browed Fantail Rhipidura aureola has been reported from the border of BR Hills, Nagarhole, MM hills, & Bandipur sanctuaries but never from interior of Mysore area.

-A pair of Indian Spotted Eagle Aquila hastata has been observed nesting (Shivaprakash 2005, Shivaprakash et al. 2006) for 16 seasons in Mysore outskirts.
+A pair of Indian Spotted Eagle Clanga hastata has been observed nesting (Shivaprakash 2005, Shivaprakash et al. 2006) for 16 seasons in Mysore outskirts.
 It seems the pair relocated its breeding location due to destruction of habitat in 2015 and could not be traced for next 5 years.
 A nesting site was found just 2 Km from the abandoned one in 2020 and it raised a chick successfully but it is not known the breeding pair is the same or some other.
+Same location accommodated a breeding pair in 2021 also but not after that.
+May be the same pair shifted its breeding location further away by one Km and successfully raised an off-spring in 2024.
 The success rate of breeding is 87%.
 The pair raised single fledgling in each brood except in 2010 with two.
-A Totally three pairs are breeding in the study area.
-Nesting of Bonelli’s Eagle Hieraaetus fasciatus at four different locations and Tawny Eagle Aquila rapax at five locations is observed.
+A totally three Spotted Eagle pairs breeding at different locations documented as on 2015.
+Observed nesting of Bonelli’s Eagle Aquila fasciatus at four different locations and Tawny Eagle Aquila rapax at five locations.
 All the above eagle-breeding locations are well separated from each other.
-There are regular sightings of adult and juvenile Crested Hawk-Eagle Nisaetus cirrhatus in Melkote Wildlife Sanctuary.
-Hawk-Eagle is sighted irregularly at Yennehole valley, Chamundi RF, and Malleswara Gudda RF.
+There are regular sightings of adult and juvenile Changeable Hawk-Eagle Nisaetus cirrhatus in Melkote Wildlife Sanctuary where it breeds.

-Indian White-backed Vulture Gyps bengalensis and Long-billed Vulture Gyps indicus have disappeared from the region, hence sightings are considered as historical .
+Sightings of White-rumped Vulture Gyps bengalensis and Indian Vulture Gyps indicus is very rare since 90s.
 There are very few flock sightings of Egyptian Vulture Neophron percnopterus.
 They were sighted near Chamundi Hill (66 nos in Nov 2014, waste dump), a dump of dead chickens near poultry farms on the outskirts of Mysore city (9 nos in Oct 2013) and at open grasslands of Kenchana kere, Hunsuru (11 nos in Nov 2014).
-At garbage & dead chicken dump these birds forages whereas in Kenchana kere just idling/basking in the sun.
-Emerging threat at Mysore City for these birds have been reported (Samson et al. 2014).
+At garbage & dead chicken dump these birds forages whereas in Kenchana kere in its stronghold, they will be just idling/basking.
+Possible threat for these birds in Mysore City been reported (Samson et al. 2014).

-Finding Quails is tough and identification still difficult.
-The presence of Common Button-Quail Turnix suscitator & Jungle Bush-Quail Perdicula asiatica has been confirmed from photographs (Raju 2008, Das 2007 & personal album of Michaelsen T) initially, later by many photographers.
+Finding Quails is tough and identification is still difficult as they give hardly any time to observe them.
+The presence of Barred Button-Quail Turnix suscitator & Jungle Bush-Quail Perdicula asiatica has been confirmed from photographs (Raju 2008, Das 2007 & personal album of Michaelsen T) initially, later by many photographers.
 A male Rain Quail Coturnix coromandelica has shown up in the grassland during summer (Ravishankar, 2012).
 In subsequent years it has been recorded by its call especially in rainy season and photographed.

 On the rocky outcrops in perennial rivers - Cauvery & Kapila, Great Thick-knee Esacus recurvirostris are usually common.
 However, they are absent in river Shimsha.
 Probably the rocky platforms are not safe here, as the river gets dried up beyond rainy season thus exposing to danger.
 Breeding of Small Pratincole Glareola lacteal at Talkad (Worth 1951, quoting Phythian-Adams) is no more, due to hectic human activity.
 However, in the least disturbed locations like Rayasamudra (Mandya Dt), KRS backwaters (Mysore –Mandya Dt), and Muthurayanakere (bordering Tumkur Dt) breeding is recorded.
 Recorded a large congregation of 1300+ Small Pratincoles on exposed mud-bar at KRS backwaters on 02/01/2011 provides a clue that breeding is taking place in the vicinity.

-All the three species of Bushlarks -Jerdon's Mirafra affinis, Indian M. erythroptera & Singing M. cantillans, have been registered at 3-4 locations in Mysore City suburbs and one particular place is photographically documented by Mike (2010).
+All the three species of Bushlarks -Jerdon's Mirafra affinis, Indian M. erythroptera & Singing M. javanica, together but loosely spread have been recorded through out the year, at 3-4 locations in Mysore City suburbs and at one particular place Mike (2010) has photographically documented all the three .
 The habitat is pebbled semi-arid larger grass land dotted with shrubs.
 A study on how these three Bushlarks are sharing a common habitat would be an exciting and challenging.

 For the past 4-5 centuries, Spot-billed Pelicans Pelecanus philippensis and Painted Storks Mycteria leucocephala are breeding in Kokkarebellur village (Neginhal 1977 & 1997; Manu & Sara 2000; Kannan V & Ranjit Manakadan 2005).
 After 1990’s, increased safety and food availability drove Pelicans to breed in Karanji and Kukkarahalli tanks (Neginhal 1997), there was an attempt to breed in Lingambudhi in 2000; Ranganathittu Bird Sanctuary started hosting breeding Pelicans from December 2009 onwards.
 Earlier to that, Pelicans were not breeding in Ranganathittu.
 So are Painted Storks, they started breeding here since 1994.
 Gray Herons Ardea cinerea also started breeding here since 1994.
 Decline in breeding population of Kokkarebellur & Karanji is conspicuous and seems to have direct relation with establishment of pelicanary in Ranganathittu.
 The disappearance of trees supporting Pelicans’ breeding due to embankment dilution in constructed islands of Karanji tank kept away the colony from 2011-2012.
 Lingambudhi tank used to attract a large number of Pelicans for foraging.
 In April 2002, an average of 443 birds was found feeding in the tank for four weeks continuously.
-On 13/4/2002 their strength reached the all-time high of 522.
+On 13/4/2002 congregation reached the all-time high of 522.
 Though numerous lakes exist on paper in Mysore area, Pelicans have chosen only 132 water-bodies for foraging with regulars like Shettihalli, Sule kere, Koppa, Karanji (Kishendas 2007), Kenchanakere, Bilikere (Rama 1996), Markonahalli, others.
 In 1975 Forest Department in co-ordination with Indian Institute of Science, Bengaluru and Bombay Natural History Society, Mumbai collared 96 different breeding birds in Ranganathittu Bird Sanctuary.
 However there is no collar recovery reported yet.
+Pelicans were geo-tagged to study their movement and migration path at Kokkare Belluru and Ranganathittu Bird Sanctuary by Karnataka Forest Department and Wildlife Institute of India, Dehradun in 2021.

-The congregation of Streak-throated Swallows Hirundo fluvicola is very common near bridges across River Cauvery, Kapila, Laxmanathirtha, Shimsha and irrigation canals where they build colonial nests.
-In the last 3 – 4 years (past 2015) it is observed that these swallows have extended their foraging ground in most of the marshy habitat, sharing with resident Wire-tailed Swallow Hirundo smithii, Red-rumped Swallows Hirundo daurica and common winter migrant Common Swallow Hirundo rustica.
+The congregation of Streak-throated Swallows Petrochelidon fluvicola is very common near bridges across River Cauvery, Kapila, Laxmanathirtha, Shimsha and irrigation canals where they build colonial nests under the bridge.
+In the last 3 – 4 years (past 2015) it is observed that these swallows have extended their foraging ground in most of the marshy habitat, sharing with resident Wire-tailed Swallow Hirundo smithii, Red-rumped Swallows Cecropis daurica and common winter migrant Barn Swallow Hirundo rustica.

 Winter population of few species adds up with resident species increasing their strength many folds.
-Those are Blue-tailed Bee-eater Merops philippinus, Black Drongo Edolius macrocercus, Bay-backed Shrike Lanius vittatus, Cattle Egret Bubulcus ibis, Little Egret Egretta garzetta, Grey Heron Ardea cinerea, Little-ringed Plover Charadrius dubius, Common Coot Fulica atra, Indian Spot-billed Duck Anas poecilorhyncha, Cotton Teal Nettapus coromandelianus, and Black winged Stilt Himantopus himantopus.
+Those are Blue-tailed Bee-eater Merops philippinus, Black Drongo Edolius macrocercus, Bay-backed Shrike Lanius vittatus, Eastern Cattle Egret Bubulcus coromandus, Little Egret Egretta garzetta, Grey Heron Ardea cinerea, Little-ringed Plover Charadrius dubius, Eurasian Coot Fulica atra, Indian Spot-billed Duck Anas poecilorhyncha, Cotton Pygmy-Goose Nettapus coromandelianus, and Black winged Stilt Himantopus himantopus.

 Solitary Greylag amidst Bar-headed geese